 How to dub a new soundtrack on to a video using VidPlayVST and VidRenderVSTmore tutorials...

-VidRenderVST is an optional add-on for use with VidPlayVST.
+VidRenderVST is an optional add-on component for use with VidPlayVST.
 Using the two plug-ins, producers are able to compose to video and then encode a copy of the original video dubbed with the new soundtrack.
 This can all be done within the DAW, so there is no need to use an external video editing application.

 VidRenderVST is available for Windows 64-bit DAWs and requires VidPlayVST Demo or Full version 2 (VidPlayVSTv2.dll).
 Apple OSX/macOS is not yet supported.

 Step By Step Guide